Minor in Creative Writing

 Students in the College of Arts & Sciences (CAS) must submit the electronic Minor Declaration Form.
 Students in Stern, Tisch, Steinhardt, and Gallatin must declare the Minor through their respective colleges (this can be done by declaring a "Cross-School Minor" through Albert).
-If you have any questions about the Creative Writing Minor, or if you'd like to set up an advising appointment, please contact Jessica Flynn, Undergraduate Programs Manager, at firstname.lastname@example.org.
+If you have any questions about the Creative Writing Minor, please contact Jerome Murphy, Undergraduate Programs Manager, at firstname.lastname@example.org.

 Course Substitution Policy

 Students may petition to apply a maximum of one outside course towards the Minor, either as the introductory prerequisite (equivalent to CRWRI-UA 815) or as an elective.
 An outside course is defined as any creative writing course offered outside of the CAS Creative Writing Program.
 To petition to substitute an outside course, students must submit the Course Substitution Petition form, along with the course's syllabus.
 We will review the submitted syllabus to verify course level and determine substitution eligibility.
 We recommend petitioning prior to the registration period, so you know in advance if a proposed course can serve as substitute.
 Upon submitting the course substitution petition form, please send the syllabus and any other supporting materials to:

 Undergraduate Programs Manager

 Transfer Students: Please note that in order for transfer credit to be counted toward the Creative Writing Minor, NYU must first approve the course credit for transfer, and these credits must be reflected on your NYU transcript.